Guide to safety & security

 Check the weather

 Knowing the weather in advance means that you can prepare.
 If it is cold you can wear extra layers to keep you warm.
-If it is to be wet, road surfaces may be slippery so you can adjust your riding and speed when crossing surfaces that may be affected such as manhole covers.
-Perhaps in heavy rain, ice, strong winds and snow, you may just choose to leave the bike behind for a day or two!
+If it is to be wet, road surfaces may be slippery so you can adjust your riding and speed when crossing surfaces that may be affected.

-Finding the optimum riding position for cycling is important.
-Spending ten minutes adjusting the bike to your body dimensions can make a massive difference to how comfortable your bike can be and therefore help you to keep cycling.
+Adjusting the bike to your body dimensions can make a massive difference to how comfortable cycling can be.

 2. Lateral position (distance from front to back)

-When seated in the riding position with the cranks horizontal to the floor, the front of your knee should vertically align with the centre of the pedal.
-You can set your optimum lateral position by moving your seat forward and back on the saddle rails at the top of the seat post, and adjusting the length of the stem to your handlebars.
+When seated in the riding position with the pedal arms horizontal to the floor, the front of your knee should vertically align with the centre of the pedal.
+You can adjust this lateral position by moving your seat forward and back on the saddle rails at the top of the seat post, and adjusting the length of the stem to your handlebars.

 Follow this advice to keep your bike secure at all times, whether at home or out and about:

-• Lock your bike securely with a good quality lock – Police Scotland and Glasgow City Council’s If You Love It, Lock It campaign recommend’s using a D-Lock with an approved Sold Secure label and with a guide price of 10% of the cost of your bike
+- Lock your bike securely with a good quality lock – Police Scotland and Glasgow City Council’s If You Love It, Lock It campaign recommends using a D-Lock with an approved Sold Secure label.

-• Lock your bike through the back wheel and frame to a secure fixed object, such as a bike rack, sign post, lamp post or if at home, a ground anchor in the garage or a banister in the close
+- Lock your bike through the back wheel and frame to a secure fixed object, such as a bike rack, sign post, lamp post

 Familiarise yourself with the location of bike racks, alongside cycle routes and automated bike hire sites, in the city.